TIBCOSoftware/snappydata/docs/programming_guide.md

     snappy.createTable(tableName, "row", schema, Map.empty[String, String])
 ```

+!!!
+Note
-<note>Note: STRING columns are handled differently when queried over a JDBC connection.</note>
+	STRING columns are handled differently when queried over a JDBC connection.

 To ensure optimal performance for SELECT queries executed over JDBC connection (more specifically, those that get routed to lead node), the data of STRING columns is returned in VARCHAR format, by default.
 This also helps the data visualization tools to render the data effectively.
 <br/>However, if the STRING column size is larger than VARCHAR limit (32768), you can enforce the returned data format to be in CLOB in following ways: